 Arrive in King Salmon

-You must arrive in King Salmon on August 7th, when we will check into our cabins and prepare for the days ahead.
+Arrive in King Salmon where you will check into your cabin and prepare for the days ahead.

-For each of the next 6 days, we will have an early breakfast and then we will follow the same schedule — we’ll pack a lunch, fly in a float plane to our destination, and photograph brown bears all day until the float plane takes us home in the evening.
+For each of the next 4 days, you will have an early breakfast and then we will follow the same schedule — we’ll pack a lunch, fly in a float plane to our destination, and photograph brown bears all day until the float plane takes us home in the evening.

 FREQUENTLY ASKED QUESTIONS